Posted by Synopsys Editorial Team on October 7, 2016

-It is okay to use open source code, however, you need to analyze it.
+It is OK to use open source code, but you need to analyze it.
 In addition to understanding the software license, you should also check to see whether the library files are current and whether there are any outstanding CVEs for the latest version.
 A good software composition analysis tool is necessary.

 While there are many different licenses, here are five common software licenses models you should know about.

-Protecode from Synopsys uses Utilizes a Global Intellectual Property Signatures (GIPS) database containing a billion files from hundreds of thousands of open source and public domain projects.
-This Synopsys managed catalog is reference for detecting open source software (source code or binary) and produce accurate bill of material for any software portfolio.
-Also supported is the latest generation of Software Package Data Exchange (SPDX) standard.
+Black Duck Binary Analysis from Synopsys uses a Global Intellectual Property Signatures (GIPS) database containing a billion files from hundreds of thousands of open source and public domain projects.
+This Synopsys-managed catalog is a reference for detecting open source software (source code or binary) and producing an accurate bill of materials for any software portfolio.
+Also supported is the latest generation of the Software Package Data Exchange (SPDX) standard.

 Get the latest Software Integrity news, thought leadership, and more.